-A timeline of Tracie Hunter's triumphs, trials and tribulations from the election of 2010 to her trial in 2014 to the present:
+A timeline of Tracie Hunter's triumphs, trials and tribulations from the election of 2010 to her trial and conviction in 2014 to the present:

 Nov.
 2, 2010: Hunter, a Democrat, loses the election to Republican John Williams, and a 1½-year dispute ensues.
 The unofficial election night count has Williams winning by 2,847 votes.
 After provisional ballots are counted, Williams' margin shrinks to 23 votes.
 Hunter sues in federal court to have another 849 provisional ballots counted.
 The Board of Election claims those people voted in the wrong precinct and that invalidates their ballot under Ohio law.
 Hunter claims 284 voters went to the right polling place, but poll workers erred in sending them to the wrong precinct table.

 Nov.
 23, 2010: Federal judge Susan Dlott rules that Williams can't take office until the provisional ballots issue is investigated and resolved.
 It's unusual for a federal judge to take sides in a state election, but Dlott declares no voter could be disenfranchised because of poll worker error.
 She orders that any rejected ballots resulting from poll worker error be counted in the mandatory, automatic recount.

 Nov.
 24, 2010: The Sixth Circuit Court of Appeals stays Dlott's order at Williams' request.

 Dec.
 2, 2010: The Sixth Circuit Court of Appeals lifts the temporary stay on Dlott's order.

 Jan.
 7, 2011: In her last day on the job, Ohio Secretary of State Jennifer Brunner, a Democrat, orders the Board of Election to count 137 ballots that appear to have been disqualified due to poll worker error.